 No summer office hours (appointment requests welcome via email)

 Magdalena L. Barrera is an Associate Professor of Mexican American Studies at San Jose State University.
 She received a B.A. in English Literature and Latin American Studies from the University of Chicago (1997), and a Ph.D. in Modern Thought in Literature from Stanford University (2006).
 Magdalena joined SJSU after a postdoctoral fellowship in Stanford’s Introduction to the Humanities program, where she taught first-year students everything from seventeenth-century political philosophy to twenty-first century opera, and literary works from Beowulf to Beloved.
 She currently teaches courses in Chicana/o history, literature, film, comparative ethnic studies, and public speaking.

 Magdalena situates her research at the intersection of literary/visual studies and cultural history; her primary agenda is the textual recovery of Mexican American experiences in the early twentieth century, particularly around narratives of immigration, citizenship, gender and cultural adaptation.
-Her essays and reviews have appeared in Journal of Latinos and Education, Aztlan: A Journal of Chicano Studies, Bilingual Review, Women's Studies and Revista Camino Real, and Sexualities in History: A Reader.
+Her essays and reviews have appeared in Journal of Latinos and Education, Aztlan: A Journal of Chicano Studies, Bilingual Review, Women's Studies, Revista Camino Real, and Sexualities in History: A Reader.
 She was honored to serve as the first Faculty Coordinator for SJSU’s Division of Interdisciplinary Race and Gender Studies.
 Magdalena is a former Mellon-Mays Undergraduate Fellow and spent the 2011-2012 academic year on a research sabbatical, thanks to a Junior Faculty Career Enhancement Fellowship through the Woodrow Wilson National Fellowship Foundation.